SoftwareHeritage/swh-docs/docs/archive-journal.rst

 2020
 ----

-* **2020-10-06 - current:** automatic crawling of source code has been paused to avoid an out of disk condition, due to unexpected delay in the arrival of new storage hardware.
-"Push" archival (deposit and "save code now") remains in operation.
+* **2020-10-06 - 2020-11-23:** automatic crawling of source code has been
+  paused to avoid an out of disk condition, due to unexpected delay in the arrival of new storage hardware.
+"Push" archival (both deposit and "save code now") remained in operation.